ZKNoxHQ/blog/posts/cryptoVsKMS.md

 **Emergency possibilities:**

 ### 1. Centralized Currency Freeze
 USDT, USDC, and other centralized stablecoins can freeze all transfers via admin functions.
-This is actually the *safest* money in this scenario — a perverse outcome where centralization becomes a feature.
 These issuers would wait until a recovery mechanism is designed, then selectively unfreeze based on proof of legitimate ownership.

 ### 2. Naive Consensus Fallback
 A hastily-deployed consensus mechanism where each validator signs using a PQ signature (e.g., Dilithium) before BLS aggregation could theoretically work, but the performance impact would be severe: